 - UNC School of Government local state of emergency declarations

 Previous relief efforts

 - The Carolina Center for Public Service, together with the campus and community partners, organizes campus-wide relief trips to affected areas.
 These trips are for UNC staff, faculty and students who are willing to help with clean-up or who have specialized building and repair skills.

-- Coastal Resilience Center of Excellence (CRC) researchers and students across several North Carolina universities will lead three long-trem efforts in response to Hurricane Matthew.
+- Coastal Resilience Center of Excellence (CRC) researchers and students across several North Carolina universities lead three long-term efforts in response to Hurricane Matthew.
 The Hurricane Matthew Disaster Recovery and Resilience Initiative (HMDRRI) is led by CRC director Dr. Gavin Smith.
 Funding of more than $900,000 for the HMDRRI is provided through three entities: The N.C.
 Policy Collaboratory at the University of North Carolina at Chapel Hill; the State of North Carolina through disaster-recovery legislation; and the Department of Homeland Security’s Science and Technology’s Office of University Programs.
 Learn more at Coastal Resilience Center or see the Hurricane Matthew information page for updates.

 - Gillings School of Global Public Health Hurricane Matthew Relief for North Carolina.

 - Other UNC campus locations to drop off donations: North Campus and Central and South Campus.

 - RENCI collects donated supplies to assist in hurricane recovery.